-To copy the defined alert strings from one port to another port, issue a Port Alert Copy command, specifying the port numbers to be copied to and from.
+3. To copy the defined alert strings from one port to another port, issue a Port Alert Copy command, specifying the port numbers to be copied to and from.

-PORT < n1 > ALERT COPY < n2 >
+PORT <to\port> ALERT COPY <from\port>

-At the confirmation prompt, press \mathbf{Y} to confirm or \mathbf{N} to cancel.
-When the copy operation occurs, all previously defined strings on the port being copied to will be replaced.
+At the confirmation prompt, press Y to confirm or N to cancel.
+When the copy operation occurs, all previously defined strings on the port to which you are copying will be replaced.